 Below, my mom, Penny shares her favorite things (and a few of her photos) from our Passage to Eastern Europe cruise on the Danube.

-Thought out shore excursions were complimentary in every port.
-From comfortable transportation to knowledgeable tour guides this gave a good overview of the city or area we were visiting.
+There is at least one complimentary shore excursion in every port.
+From comfortable transportation to knowledgeable tour guides, these free shore excursions gave a good overview of the city or area we were visiting.
 Beyond, the daily included tours, there were additional tours available for a fee.
 One of my favorite tours was the very small artists’ village of Szentendre, Hungary.

 This village has the narrowest street in Hungary, the smallest synagogue in Hungary, 26 art galleries and lots of shops selling and telling all about paprika.
 I do love trivia so this was a perfect tour for me!